solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/checklist.md

 ### Technical Requirements

 - Release APK file prepared and signed.
+PWAs can follow [this guide](/dapp-publishing/publishing-a-pwa) to convert to an APK.
 - App Permissions properly declared in manifest.
-- Prepare a developer Solana wallet for use with our Publishing CLI.
+- A developer Solana wallet for use with our Publishing CLI.

 ### Content and Assets